 - Pour in the milk, buttermilk, and honey.
 Beat on high speed for 2 minutes, until well combined.

-- Pour batter into your greased 9 x 12 baking pan and bake in the oven until the top shows some cracks, and a toothpick comes out clean in the center (about 25 to 35 minutes).
-Cut into pieces and serve.
+- Pour the batter into your greased 9 x 12 baking pan and bake in the oven until the top shows some cracks and a toothpick comes out clean in the center (about 25 to 35 minutes).

 Delicious options to serve cornbread with…